 - Works on hyperpigmentation decently.

 - Not the best for acne-prone skin.

 Would I recommend it?
-Although I liked its refreshing feel after cleansing, I didn’t like it’s long term results of possible breakouts and pigmentation.
-Unfortunately, this didn’t suit me, so it’s a no from me.
+Although I liked its refreshing feel after cleansing, I didn’t like its long-term results of possible breakouts and pigmentation.
+Unfortunately, this didn’t suit me, so it’s a no for me.

 Have you tried this Simple Face Wash?